Bob Gurr: Career

+Gurr moved to Detroit, Michigan, to work in automotive design for the Ford Motor Company.
+After a brief unsatisfactory stint with Ford, he returned to Los Angeles and started his own company: R.H.
+Gurr Industrial Design.
+Gurr was friends with Disney animator Ub Iwerks, having attended school with Iwerks' son, and Iwerks asked Gurr to design the Autopia ride vehicles for the planned Disneyland amusement park.
+Gurr's work quickly impressed Walt Disney and Gurr became an essential designer for WED Enterprises (Walt Disney Imagineering), designing many of the rides at Disneyland.
+Gurr created the bobsled cars for the Matterhorn and was the first person to test-ride the roller coaster before it was finished.
+In 1959, Gurr designed and oversaw construction of the Disneyland Monorail based on his sketches of a Buck Rogers-style space craft.

-Gurr began his career with Disney designing the Autopia vehicles, and helping to create the Abraham Lincoln audio-animatronic for Disney's attraction at the 1964 World's Fair.
-Gurr designed two 1910 era vehicles for Disneyland's Main Street U.S.A.
-The Carnation Wagon was designed for Carnation and was parked aside the Carnation Ice Cream Parlor, creating a photo opportunity for guests.
+Gurr helped create the Abraham Lincoln audio-animatronic for Disney's attraction at the 1964 World's Fair.
+Gurr designed two 1910 era vehicles of the Main Street Vehicles attraction for Disneyland's Main Street, U.S.A.
+The Carnation Wagon was designed for Carnation and was parked outside The Carnation Ice Cream Parlour, creating a photo opportunity for guests.
 It was built on a Model A chassis with Model T wheels.
 The body was designed by following guidance from his automobile book Antique American Cars by Floyd Clymer and old automobile magazines from the studio's library.
-Gurr also designed the 1910 style replica fire engine for the firehouse in the Town Square.
+Gurr also designed the 1910 style replica fire engine of the Main Street Vehicles attraction for the firehouse in the Town Square.
 He later gave himself the title of Director of Special Vehicle Development.

-Gurr retired from Disney in 1981 to open his own firm Gurr Design, Inc. He created animated light spiders and other effects for The Jacksons Victory Tour.
-In 1984, Gurr created the UFO spectacle that closed out the opening ceremony of the 1984 Summer Olympics.
-In 1984, Gurr joined with former Imagineer Dave Schweninger to cofound Sequoia Creative.
-That firm, under Gurr's aegis, developed the 30-foot tall King Kong Encounter animatronic and the animatronic serpent in The Adventures of Conan: A Sword and Sorcery Spectacular for Universal Studios Hollywood.
-Sequoia Creative built the giant animatronic of the Tunnel du temps stunt show in Big Bang Schtroumpf, 1989 (now Walygator Parc), France.
+Gurr retired from Disney in 1981 after 27 years.
+In 1984, Gurr joined with other retired Disney Imagineers Dave Schweninger and Thomas Reidenbach to cofound Sequoia Creative.
+Their firm developed the 30-foot tall King Kong Encounter animatronic ape and the animatronic serpent in The Adventures of Conan: A Sword and Sorcery Spectacular for Universal Studios Hollywood.
+The same year, they created the animated light spiders and other effects for The Jacksons Victory Tour and the UFO spaceship that closed out the opening ceremony of the 1984 Summer Olympics.
+In 1986, Sequoia was contracted to design 42 rides for SamaWorld, a Disneyland-like resort and theme park to be built into the slope of a 5500-foot jungle mountain in Malaysia.
+Other projects designed or fabricated by Gurr and his Sequoia colleagues included Giant Whales exhibit for the Pacific Science Center in Seattle, the Kingdom of the Dinosaurs at Knotts Berry Farm, the Planet Septon laser arcade in Tokyo and the Fantasy Fountain for the Excalibur Hotel and Casino.
 In 1997, when casino magnate Steve Wynn wanted to sink a pirate ship several times nightly at his Treasure Island Hotel and Casino, he called upon Gurr, who figured out how to do it.

-Gurr also helped consult for the T-Rex animatronic in Jurassic Park and for the animatronic used in 1998's Godzilla.
+Gurr also helped consult for the T-Rex animatronic in Jurassic Park (1993), and for the animatronic used in 1998's Godzilla.